 You know them.

-I prefer to use the word 'hard' rather than 'bad' day as even hard days aren't all bad....we are taught resilience and often something good comes out of them - appreciation, a lesson, a new way to do things....
+I prefer to use the word 'hard' rather than 'bad' day as even hard days aren't all bad.
+We are taught resilience on our toughest days (think back on what you have already been through yet you're still standing!) and often something good comes out of them - appreciation, a lesson, a new way to do things.

-So what to do about these hard days?
+So what to do on these harder days?

 First of all, how do they come about?

-- Maybe we have been having many hard days in a row and are in fact 'stuck in a hard rut' due to life circumstances
+- Maybe we have been having many hard days in a row and are in fact 'stuck in a hard rut' due to life circumstances.
+Have you noticed that when you are in the habit of vibrating at a certain level, you keep attracting those same things and feelings towards yourself?

-- Maybe we need the hard days so as to appreciate the good ones.
+- Maybe we need the hard days to appreciate the better ones?

 However often they hit you, they will remain a part of life and how we deal with them makes all the difference.